AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 ## Usage

 To annotate tumor and normal cells in the Ewing's sarcoma samples from SCPCP000015, run the `annotate-tumor-cells-workflow.sh` workflow.
-This workflow requires the following arguments:
+This workflow requires a TSV file with one row per library to annotate and the following columns:

 - `sample_id`: Unique sample ID.
 The `sample_id` corresponds to the folder name containing data files for that sample after using `download-data.py`.